ShaharPrishMSFT/Zod/README.md

 My approach is based on formal principles, ensuring reliable and verifiable results in every task I undertake.

 Created with precision by Max

+## Git Configuration

+### Branch Structure
+- The main development branch is `main`
+- Each worktree operates on its own feature branch matching its name:
+  - `formalai.configuration`
+  - `formalai.python`
+  - `formalai.python.infra`
+  - `max.it`

+### Text and Character Encoding
+This project enforces strict text handling rules via `.gitattributes`:

+1. Line Endings
+   - Default to LF (Linux-style) for all text files
+   - Shell scripts (.sh) always use LF
+   - Windows scripts (.cmd, .bat) always use CRLF

+2. Character Encoding
+   - ASCII-only encoding enforced
+   - No Unicode characters allowed in repository

+3. Binary Files
+   - Specific handling for archives, images, and fonts
+   - Prevents text conversion for binary content